 They are known as a superfood, but can dogs eat goji berries?
 Read this guide before giving these tiny red berries to your dog.

-They are often sold powdered or dried and are becoming even more popular as snacks for people, so keep reading this guide to learn how safe they are for dogs.
+They are often sold powdered or dried and are becoming even more popular as snacks for people, so keep reading this guide to learn whether you should give your dog goji berries.

-For ultimate pet safety, I recommend consulting with your vet about all the questions you have about your dog eating goji berries.
+For ultimate pet safety, please ask your vet any questions you have regarding your dog eating goji berries.

 What Are Goji Berries?

 Goji berries are small and red and native to China.
-They have been used in Chinese medicine for hundreds of years, thanks to their high antioxidant properties.
+They have been used in Chinese medicine for hundreds of years, thanks to their high antioxidant properties; they are fantastic at fighting free radicals.
 They are also commonly called “wolfberries.”

 So, is this superfood good for dogs?
 Let’s find out.